Tax Help

 Mistake #4: Not Distinguishing Between Crypto Income and Trade Profit

 The IRS requires taxpayers to report income differently than investment or trade profits.
-As a result, when you file taxes for cryptocurrency activities, you’ll need to determine what category to classify your crypto gains.
+As a result, when you file taxes for cryptocurrency activities, you’ll need to determine what category to classify your crypto gains

 For example, if someone paid you in cryptocurrency for performing a service or selling a good, you’ll need to report this payment as part of your income.
 Meanwhile, if you traded cryptocurrency and made a profit on the trade, you’ll need to detail this activity alongside other capital gains.